-Christopher Laing is the Chairman of Eskmuir Properties Limited (EPL) and Sir Martin Laing is a Director of EPL.
+Christopher Laing is the Chairman of Eskmuir Properties Limited (EPL) and Sir Martin Laing stepped down as a Director of EPL on 18 January 2022.
 EPL is the parent company of Eskmuir Fund Management Limited and Eskmuir Asset Management Limited who are respectively, the Fund Manager and Asset Manager of the Diversified Property Fund for Charities (DPFC).
-Sir Martin and Christopher Laing are excluded from all discussions relating to investments in DPFC units.
-There were no DPFC transactions during the year (2019: nil).
+Christopher Laing is excluded from all discussions relating to investments in DPFC units.
+There were no DPFC transactions during the year (2022: nil).